 Absence due to sickness also needs to be accounted for.

-A widely recognised average rate is 3.5%.
+A widely recognised average rate in a 'normal' year is 3.5%.
 This means the average

 employee will be away from work for 9 days every year.